ksu-cs-textbooks/cs-zero/content/00-introduction/06-cc110-syllabus/_index.md

 ###  Course Structure

 These courses are being taught 100% online, and each module is self-paced.
 There may be some bumps in the road as we refine the overall course structure.
 Students will work at their own pace through a set of modules, with approximately one module being due each week.
 Material will be provided in the form of recorded videos, online tutorials, links to online resources, and discussion prompts.
-Some modules will include a coding project or assignment, many of which will be graded automatically through Codio.
 Assignments may also include portions which will be graded manually via Canvas or other tools.

 ### Grading

 In theory, each student begins the course with an A. As you submit work, you can either maintain your A (for good work) or chip away at it (for less adequate or incomplete work).
 In practice, each student starts with 0 points in the gradebook and works upward toward a final point total earned out of the possible number of points.
 In this course, each assignment constitutes a portion of the final grade, as detailed below:

-* 70% Canvas Quizzes
+* 80% Lectures & Quizzes
-* 20% Codio Python Labs
+* 20% Discussions
-* 10% Codio Python Assignments

 Letter grades will be assigned following the standard scale: